coveooss/exponential-backoff/README.md

 - `startingDelay?: number`

-  The delay before executing the function for the first time.
+  The delay, in milliseconds, before executing the function for the first time.

   Default value is `100` ms.